github/docs/content/get-started/exploring-projects-on-github/saving-repositories-with-stars.md

 {% ifversion fpt or ghec %}

-## Viewing a list of users that have starred a repository
+## Viewing who has starred a repository

 {% note %}